blamario/rfcs/0000-unicode-identifers.rst

 While the proposal is rather ambitious in some ways, it changes only the lexical syntax of Haskell.
 As a consequence, the unfortunate distinction between the capital and lowercase identifiers imposed by the higher-level syntax is still in place.
-Scripts of non-European origin that don't have any case distinctions can now be used with the *combiningBelow* and *combiningAbove* characters, but this is only a fig leaf.
+Scripts of non-European origin that don't have any case distinctions can now be used with the *specialSmall* and *specialLarge* characters, but this is only a fig leaf.

 ############
 Alternatives
 ############

+The present proposal combines several modifications to Haskell's lexical syntax of identifiers and symbols.
+If some of the parts are deemed better than the others, they can be implemented alone.

-As noted above, the proposal is limited to the lexical layer of the language.
+The proposal is limited to the lexical layer of the language.
 A more ambitious alternative would be to eliminate the false uppercase/lowercase dichotomy from the syntax altogether.
 Both Agda and Idris have done that with no obvious adverse consequences.

 The Unicode Consortium itself suggests a <Default Identifier Syntax>`https://www.unicode.org/reports/tr31/tr31-10.html#Default_Identifier_Syntax`_ that takes into consideration many